MicrosoftDocs/dynamics-365-project-operations/articles/actuals/businesstransactions.md

 ---
 # required metadata

-title: Concept of Business Transactions in Project Operations
+title: Business Transactions in Project Operations
 description: This topic provides an overview of the concept of business transactions in Project Operations.
 author: rumant
 ms.date: 01/31/2022